M66B/FairEmail/docs/FAQ-hu-rHU.md

 This Google security check is triggered more often with *less secure apps* enabled, less with an app password, and hardly when using an on-device account (OAuth).

-Please see [this FAQ](#user-content-faq111) on why only on-device accounts can be used.
+Nézd [ezt a GYIK-ben ](#user-content-faq111), hogy miért csak az on-device fiókok használhatók.

 Note that an app specific password is required when two factor authentication is enabled.
+After enabling two factor authentication there will be this error message:

+*[ALERT] Application-specific password required: https://support.google.com/mail/accounts/answer/185833 (Failure)*

 <br />